×

 When we asked expats and global nomads about the quality of medical care in Spain, they replied:

 "In Spain, medical services are generally of a high quality.
 The country has a well-developed public healthcare system, which is free for Spanish citizens and legal residents.
 Private healthcare is also available, and is often of a higher standard than the public system.
-Doctors in Spain are highly trained and experienced, and the country has a wide range of modern medical facilities," remarked one expat in Spain.
+Doctors in Spain are highly trained and experienced, and the country has a wide range of modern medical facilities," said one expat living in Spain.

 Are healthcare and health insurance expensive in Spain?